 (you can switch without this, however, having the above information will ensure you get the best possible deal)

 Enter this information into your chosen switching service and it will show you the cheapest deals based on energy usage.
 Pick the tariff/supplier you want and enter your bank details to set up a direct debit (this gives you the cheapest deals).
-The chosen supplier will arrange the changeover process; you’ll be asked to submit meter readings, then your existing supplier will send a final bill.
-The whole process takes between two and six weeks – hopefully Government pressure will speed this process up soon!
+The chosen supplier will arrange the changeover process; you’ll be asked to submit meter readings, and then your existing supplier will send a final bill.
+The whole process takes between two and six weeks – hopefully, Government pressure will speed this process up soon!

 See the most energy efficient...